jurireh/CSE_Project_Backend/README.md

 # CSE_Project_Backend

-CSE_Project
+### CSE_Project
 This Project was made for a Mobile Device Programming Class.
-We build an app, that is already in the App Store and is called HappyCow.
-You can search vegetarian or vegan restaurants based on a map.
+We developed an app that allows you to search for vegetarian and vegan restaurants using a map.

 TypeScrip source code is in ./src
 JavaScript source code us in ./dist